Facebook

 There’s plenty of entertainment on board to keep you occupied, either after a day of sightseeing or on your days at sea.
 Work out in the fitness center, win a buck at the casino, enjoy R&R at the spa, listen to music on the World Stage, or get competitive in the family game room.
 Club Hal is great fun for kids.
 A variety of shore excursions is available, and you’ll receive all that information once you booked your Greece cruise.

-For the most unique of all Greek island hopping cruises, you need to look at Star Clipper and its beautiful tall ship, the Star Flyer.
-The Star Flyer is a modern clipper ship, beautifully designed to safely sail 166 passengers through the Aegean Sea and beyond.
+For the most unique of all Greek island hopping cruises, you need to look at Star Clipper and its beautiful ships.
+They are modern clipper ships, beautifully designed to safely sail 166 passengers through the Aegean Sea and beyond.

-Dream about a Greece cruise onboard the Disney Dream.
+Dream about a Greece cruise onboard a Disney ship.
 It doesn’t matter if you have kids or not, a Disney cruise is magical for all ages.
 In its 2021 World’s Best Awards, Travel and Leisure voted Disney Cruise Line the No. 1 mega-ship ocean cruise line.
 What better way to explore Santorini and Mykonos, and other exciting ports of call?

 Ah, the dining.
 There’s magic to be had everywhere on a Disney cruise, and the dining is no exception.
 Included in the price of your cruise are the Animator’s Palate, the Royal Palace, the Enchanted Garden, Cabanas, Flo’s Café, and room service.
 On top of that you can get complimentary soft serve ice cream at Eye Scream Treats and Frozone Treats.
 For extra $$$ you can eat Italian food at Palo, French Cuisine at Remy, have coffee and pastries at Vista Café, get popcorn and candy at Preludes, or smoothies and specialty drinks at Eye Scream Treats and Frozone Treats.